 Lawsuits against employers under the Minnesota Human Rights Act, which prohibits discrimination against persons in numerous protected classifications, now entitle the plaintiff to a jury trial.
 This changes the decades-old provision that only judges can decide these cases.

-The real impact of this change likely will be on employers with fewer than 15 employees.
+Recommendation: The real impact of this change likely will be on employers with fewer than 15 employees.
 Those with 15 or more employees already face jury trials under the federal anti-discrimination laws.
 The Minnesota Human Rights Act covers employers with one or more employees.
 A jury trial can be more expensive than a court trial, placing an additional burden on small employers or their insurers that are paying for the defense.

 Changes to Sales Representative Agreement Statute